Tobias extensions for OpenFOAM®, and his own developments and investigations

 Since Tobias started using OpenFOAM®, he investigated into different topics regarding computational fluid dynamics.
 For some analysis, he developed his applications (solvers) or libraries.
 Additionally, Tobias is highly interested in c++ programming and transferring theory into a working application.
 Thus, he initiated different projects that are of arbitrary interest.
 Most of the extensions are related to OpenFOAM® and computational fluid dynamics.

-— Thousands of hours are spend into code extensions, updates, and new development —
+Thousands of hours were spent into code extensions, updates, and new development

 Tobias feels honored to share the developments with the community and hopes to get interesting feedback and also collaborations with other people.
 The main idea is to make the open-source project »OpenFOAM®« successful, flexible, and easier to use.
 Additionally, the more material people share, the easier it gets to investigate different topics, and it is good to have open source activities in the community rather than using the toolbox, develop interesting libraries, applications, or extensions and keep it closed.
 On the other hand, Tobias knows the reasons for that regarding founding, monetary intentions, and others.

-The open source project for thermo-kinetic calculations using detailed chemistry mechanism.
-Invented by Tobias in the year 2014.
+The open-source project for thermo-kinetic calculations using a detailed chemistry mechanism.
+Invented by Tobias in the year 2014

-A combustion model based on the steady-state laminar flamelet theory for OpenFOAM®
+A combustion model based on the steady-state laminar flamelet theory for OpenFOAM®.
+Model build by the CRECK modeling group

-OpenFOAM® object function to write mesh quality fields such as cell volumes types and so on
+OpenFOAM® object function to write mesh quality fields such as cell volumes, cell types, orthogonality and others

 Below are the extensions and developments Tobias Holzmann made which are also added to the »OpenFOAM Foundation« version.
 For transparency, the commit is added and linked respectively.
 Tobias is thankful to the people from the »OpenFOAM Foundation« regarding the discussions of the c++ implementation and that his code, even if it is just a small contribution, is added to the development branch.
 Thus, accessible for the whole OpenFOAM® community.